Bark Psychosis: Bark Psychosis mark II (2004–present)

 After a ten-year hiatus, Sutton formally relaunched Bark Psychosis in 2004 and revealed that he had, in fact, been recording new Bark Psychosis tracks since 1999 with various collaborators.
 The project was now, in effect, a Graham Sutton solo project in all but name, with Sutton playing the majority of the instrumentation himself.

-Former band drummer Mark Simnett was present, but only in the form of unspecified sampled drum tracks.
-Sutton's most prominent collaborators were now Colin Bradley (better known as the guitarist from Dual) and the former Talk Talk/.O.rang drummer Lee Harris.
-Other contributors to the project were Anja Buechele (the singer for The $urplu$), bass player David Panos, New Zealand multi-instrumentalist Rachel Dreyer (piano, vocals, wood flute), Shaun Hyder (Sindhi tamboura), Alice Kemp (bowed guitar) and T.J.
+Sutton's most prominent collaborators for this new phase were Colin Bradley (better known as the guitarist from Dual) and the former Talk Talk/.O.rang drummer Lee Harris.
+Other contributors to the project were Anja Buechele (the former singer for The $urplu$), bass player David Panos, New Zealand multi-instrumentalist Rachel Dreyer (piano, vocals, wood flute), Shaun Hyder (Sindhi tamboura), Alice Kemp (bowed guitar) and T.J.
 Mackenzie (trumpet).
 One of the clearest indications that the project had changed was that Sutton was now sharing his lead singer's role with others: Buechele and Dreyer covered many of the vocals, sometimes even singing entire songs.
 Conversely, a link with the past came from Pete Beresford who contributed vibraphone, reprising his role on Hex.
+Former Bark Psychosis drummer Mark Simnett was also present on the recordings, but only in the form of unspecified sampled drum tracks.

 "(It) just felt like the right time.
 I’d felt really spent after recording Hex and wanted to have a break from BP – it's pretty gruelling stuff to make – but enough time had passed for me to feel recharged and enthusiastic for making the next album.
 I’m not really interested in anything so nauseating as having some kind of "career" – I just make music when I want to and aim to please myself and nobody else.
 However I had no idea that it would take so long!
 For what it's worth I don’t envisage as long a gap until the next one."